LevFRFR/C4/README.md

 Group 28 T07 Adventure Game Project Link to Repo: https://github.com/LevFRFR/C4 Lev, Hassan, Peter, Samir & Andrew Demo 2 GUI adaptation

 Final — OO programming used, JUnit tests made for Gamemap1, console logic based, inheritance deployed, packages used and JavaDoc documented.
 Run by taking all classes (TextApp, Player, Location, Gamemap1, Enemy, Direction, & Demo3) into one folder and run AdventureGame.java class.
 For Junit test import all classes into one folder, import Junit 4 and GameEngineTest.java Class.
-Run GameEngineTest
+Compile & Run GameEngineTest

 Note* In order to keep the difficulty moderate, we restricted repeat access to the lower portal.